rancher/docs/content/rancher/v2.6/en/installation/requirements/_index.md

 For hosted Kubernetes clusters (EKS, GKE, AKS) and RKE2 Kubernetes installations, you will need to set up the ingress.

-### Ingress for RKE2

-Currently, RKE2 deploys nginx-ingress as a deployment by default, so you will need to deploy it as a DaemonSet by following [these steps.]({{<baseurl>}}/rancher/v2.6/en/installation/resources/k8s-tutorials/ha-rke2/#5-configure-nginx-to-be-a-daemonset)

 ### Ingress for EKS
 For an example of how to deploy an nginx-ingress-controller with a LoadBalancer service, refer to [this section.]({{<baseurl>}}/rancher/v2.6/en/installation/install-rancher-on-k8s/amazon-eks/#5-install-an-ingress)